tjko/pico-sshd/README.md

 #### Include wolfSSL configuration

-Additionally configuration for wolfSSL (and wolfSSH) needs to be included by defininc location where it can be found in CMakeLists.txt.
+Additionally configuration for wolfSSL (and wolfSSH) needs to be included by defining location where it can be found in CMakeLists.txt.

 Sample wolfSSL/wolfSSH configuration (user_settings.h) is included with _pico-sshd_ under as _wolfssl/user_settings.h_
-which can be included directly (or you can create your own version and include it).
+which can be included directly (or you can create your own version and include it instead).

 For example:
 ```